Things to do in Leicester Learn the truth about King Richard III Britain’s lost King

 Leicester Cathedral

-Leicester Cathedral is a magnificent example of ancient architecture, with a rich history dating back over 937 years.
+When you visit Leicester you must go and see the Leicester Cathedral a magnificent example of ancient architecture, with a rich history dating back over 937 years.
 It is famous for being the final resting place of King Richard III, whose remains were discovered in a car park in 2012 and re-interred in the Cathedral in 2015.

 Visitors who come to Leicester Cathedral can explore its rich history and architecture through a guided tour, which includes a visit to the tomb of King Richard III, the Chapter House, and the Bell Tower.